-In some cases, 30 working days may not be sufficient time to review a proposed regulation.
+The time period for administrative review of a proposed regulation is 30 working days.
+In some cases, this may not be sufficient time to review a proposed regulation.
 The proposed law authorizes a 15 working day extension to the review period where the Director of the Office of Administrative Law certifies that more time is required because of the length or complexity of the proposed regulation.